solo-io/workshops/gloo-edge/README.md

 ![`httpbin` Web Interface](images/httpbin-ui.png)

 Now, create another route entry for the `echo` service.
-But we got to ask ourselves on what property of the request should we take the routing decision?
+First, let's consider what property of the request we should use to make the routing decision.
 Gloo Edge is versatile and you can route based on many properties such as headers, hostname, path-based routing, and so on.

 While surfing the web end-users will type the hostname in the web browser address bar, for e.g.  `echo.solo.io`.
 After that the browser uses Domain Name Servers (DNS) configured on the operating system to resolve the typed hostname to an IP address.